cdmoseley/CrossFit-Galvanize-Capstone/README.md

 C2B
 Muscle Up

-Structure
-Introduction to Crossfit
-How I got my data
- -Webscraping, but not showing how I did it to protect others
-- Leaderboard pages, athlete pages

-GET THE STATES FOR EVERY CATEGORY
-#PROFILES MALE AND FEMALE
-#AVERAGE
-#5TH PERCENTILE
-#25th PERCENTILE
-#50TH PERCENTILE
-#75th PERCENTILE
-#95th PERCENTILE

--Overlay age of male and female onto each other -Overlay of height male and female onto each other -Overlay of weight male and female to each other -Visualize Count of athletes men and women
--Count of box and what country that box was in -Correlation of all the factors to each other
--General physic of athletes (height and weight) -Number of athletes and where they came from -Rlationship of the exercise
--Visualize Age density and where most ages are located -Score variability vs. overall finish

 Conclusions and next steps
 -Create a Kaggle dataset
 -Create some kind of API that will use this data to give training advices -Maybe add regional and games data

--Is there a competitive benefit to focusing on cardio or weightlifting, both of which feature in the Crossfit Program?
 -What is the impact of BMI on different types of activities?
 -What is the impact of age or gender

-Older Athletes: Based on survey responses, older athlets (35+) were more careful with their diets and were even less likely to perform well with a higher BMI Index.
-The lesson here is that while BMI is critical in all age groups, it getes more important with age to stay relatively lean.

 -Wish I had more data on the number of workouts per week